fabiopolimeni/days_and_knights/NOTES.md

 * Would be nice to get more out of the Transform
 * `add_components()` function is very confusing.
 Is it adding the components of an entity to the provided entity?,Why is it not expecting a list of components?
 * No CharacterController specific documentation, and a lot of other components and concepts.
 I have the feeling the TOML file declaration does not feel right for documentation.
+* Why messages don't have default `Default` trait implementation?
 * Why I don't get the Collision::subscribe API from the `physics` documentation, where is it?
-Is it in messages, so the server does subscribe to messages to receive collision events?
+Oh, it is under messages namespace It should go under `physics::messages` the same way we have `physics::components/concepts`.
 * `client_entity_id()`, why it is not really `client_player_id()`?
-* Why messages don't have Default trait implementation?
 * Why Collision and Frame are messages?
-I understand we use messages through packages, but why?
+I understand we use messages through packages, but now the server needs to subscribe to messages to receive collision events? (maybe ok).
-* Confusing the fact that within the core module there exist modules named the same as some of the outer ones, such as `animation`, `physics` etc.
+* Confusing is the fact that, within the `core` module, there exist modules named the same as some of the outer ones, such as `animation`, `physics` etc. It seems that `core` really is a container of all other module components and concepts.
-* It looks like there are a bit of mismatching on the concept of entities and transformations.
-Parent/children can still be ok, but `in_area` and `get_transformers_relative_to` look misplaced at a first glance.
+* It looks like there is a bit of mismatching on the concept of entities and transformations.
+Parent/children can still be ok, but `in_area` and `get_transformers_relative_to` look misplaced.
 Also, it gives the chance to do the same thing through different APIs, which will contribute to API fragmentation.
+* Can't load GLB files from URL?
+* Why all these *Optional thingy?
+Are they really needed, what is the rationale?
+Why would I want to pay, if nothing else, memory for unused components?
+* This `animation` API is very biased and opinionated towards humanoid skeleton structures.
+At least we should have a utility function such `animaiton::get_bone_by_name/index()`.

 ## Components